Welcome to the Church of the Holy Name in Jesmond, Newcastle upon Tyne, England.

 All Masses at Holy Name are live-streamed:

-Even though the corona vaccines are now being administered here to protect us, this remains a time of uncertainty and even fear for many.
-The challenge for us is to go on trusting in God’s providence, as Jesus did in his darkest hours.
-He is the light in our darkness, the strength in our weakness and the comfort in our distress.
-May the courage and strength we draw from Him – and through our solidarity with each other – see us through these difficult days and enable us to be of assistance to those in need of support.
+Even though the corona vaccines are now being administered to protect us, the challenge remains for us is to go on trusting in God’s providence, as Jesus did in his darkest hours.
+He is light in our darkness, strength in our weakness and comfort in our distress.
+May the courage and strength we draw from Him – and through our solidarity with each other – see us through this pandemic and enable us to be of assistance to those in need of support.

 Although our parish groups cannot meet physically, you can keep in touch with our parish by visiting the Newsletter, Blog and Video pages on this website which are updated regularly.
 Suggestions for items to be included are welcome.